denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-services-that-add-or-remove-services.md

 +++
 weight = 11
-title = "Evolutions of Services that add or remove services" description = A new service can be added, an existing one can be split in two, or multiple services can be merged if they become tightly coupled.
+title = "Evolutions of Services that add or remove services" description = "A new service can be added, an existing one can be split in two, or multiple services can be merged if they become tightly coupled."
 +++

 # Evolutions of Services that add or remove services